-- (4p) (f) The output of the phase sensitive detector can be connected to an AD converter.
+- (4p) (e) The output of the phase sensitive detector can be connected to an AD converter.
 Alternatively the output of the sensor could immediately be connected to an AD converter.
-Give at least one reason why we prefer to use a phase sensitive detector in front of the AD converter instead of directly connecting the output of the sensor to the AD converter. - (4p) (g) A LVDT measures the displacement of an object through the change in coupling between a primary and two secondary coils.
+Give at least one reason why we prefer to use a phase sensitive detector in front of the AD converter instead of directly connecting the output of the sensor to the AD converter. - (4p) (f) A LVDT measures the displacement of an object through the change in coupling between a primary and two secondary coils.
 Another way to measure a displacement would be to use a Hall effect sensor.
 Explain the operation of a Hall effect sensor.
-Clearly indicate how you can use the sensor to measure a displacement.
+Clearly indicate how you can use the sensor to measure a displacement. - (4p) (g) Give at least two reasons why we prefer transducers who produce a signal in the electrical domain over transducers that produce a signal in any of the other signal domains.

-Exercise 3: resistive sensor
+Exercise 3: thermocouple

-(40 points)
+(30 points)